canonical/grafana-agent-k8s-operator/README.md

 ## OCI Images

-This charm by default uses the `v0.26.1` release of the [grafana/agent](https://hub.docker.com/r/grafana/agent)
+This charm by default uses the `latest` release of the [grafana-agent](http://ghcr.io/canonical/grafana-agent)